reactive/data-client/docs/guides/storybook.md

 title: Mocking data for Storybook
 ---

+[Storybook](https://storybook.js.org/) is a great utility to do isolated development and testing, potentially speeding up development time greatly.

 [\<MockProvider />](../api/MockProvider.md) enables easy loading of fixtures to test the happy path of components.
 Loading state is bypassed by initializing the cache ahead of time.